 - PacificSource Medicare

 - Providence Medicare Advantage Plans

 - Regence BlueCross BlueShield of Oregon

-These plans are listed in order from highest to lowest Medicare Oregon enrollment.
-Plan offerings vary by county, so your options will depend on what’s available in the county you live in.
+Plan offerings vary by county, so your options will depend on what’s available in the county where you live.

 Medicare eligibility depends on your age or health status.
 You’re eligible to enroll if you’re: